Rio Grande Southern Railroad: The Silverton Railroad

-Mears' first attempt at doing just that was The Silverton Railroad (reporting mark SRR), which went northwest of Silverton utilizing the survey done by the D&RG, mostly following the route of today's US 550 (also known as the Million Dollar Highway) over Red Mountain Pass.
-With the help of Locating Engineer Charles Wingate Gibbs, Mears managed to build the SRR to Ironton, which made it within 8 miles (12.9 km) of Ouray.
+Mears' first attempt at doing just that was the Silverton Railroad (reporting mark SRR), which went northwest of Silverton utilizing the survey done by the D&RG, mostly following the route of today's US 550 (also known as the Million Dollar Highway) over Red Mountain Pass.
+With the help of locating engineer Charles Wingate Gibbs, Mears managed to build the SRR to Ironton, which made it within 8 miles (12.9 km) of Ouray.
 However, the remaining stretch through the Uncompahgre Gorge to Ouray was considered too difficult, despite the efforts and engineering feats that had been already accomplished by Mears and Gibbs to get the SRR to Ironton in the first place.
-A Cog Railway was briefly considered as well as a Spiraling Tunnel, but the two ideas never made it out of the hypothetical realm.
-The SRR was able to profit from the also immense mineral traffic generating from the Red Mountain Mining District, but the Silver Panic of 1893 didn't do any good to the Railroad, and eventually, the SRR was shut down and removed in 1926.
-See the Silverton Railroad page for more info.
+A cog railway was briefly considered as well as a spiraling tunnel, but the two ideas never made it out of the hypothetical realm.
+The SRR was able to profit from the also immense mineral traffic coming from the Red Mountain Mining District, but the Silver Panic of 1893 did not do any good to the Railroad, and eventually, the SRR was shut down and removed in 1926.